 There is no direct correspondence between a specific Lexile measure and a specific grade level.
 Within any classroom or grade, there will be a range of readers and a range of reading materials.
 For example, in a fifth-grade classroom there will be some readers who are ahead of the typical reader (about 250L above) and some readers who are behind the typical reader (about 250L below).
 To say that some books are "just right" for fifth graders assumes that all fifth graders are reading at the same level.
 The Lexile® Framework for Reading is intended to match readers with texts at whatever level the reader is reading.

 The tables below show the middle 50% of reader measures and text measures for each grade.
 The middle 50% is called the interquartile range (IQR).
 The lower number in each range marks the 25th percentile of readers or texts and the higher number in each range marks the 75th percentile of readers or texts.
 It is important to note that 25% of students and texts in the studies had measures below the lower number and 25% had measures above the higher number.
-Data for the reader measures came from a national sample of students.
+The reader measures are national user norms.
+Data for these norms came from a large sample of students who were administered tests that report Lexile measures in the years 2010 through 2016.

 Typical Reader Measures, by Grade